BobWritesCode/squadup_frontend/README.md

 Allows user to update their username.
 Their is a validation check to make sure the user is changing to a unique name, if not the user will receive an alert information them that the new name is not unique.

-As this also changes the user, the user in the browser needs to be refreshed otherwise the use will be logged out and other unexpected errors can happen
+As this also changes the user object, the user object in the browser needs to be refreshed otherwise the use will be logged out and other unexpected errors can happen

 ``` js
 /**